Pythux/lswf/README.md

 ## /tmp in ram:

-put something in RAM:
+to put /tmp in RAM:
-in /etc/fstab
+in file /etc/fstab
 if not "tmpfs /tmp" exist, add:
 > tmpfs   /tmp    tmpfs   defaults,size=4g        0       0